KyleWynne/Health_Blocks/README.md

 ## Project Description & Motivation:

 The original aim of this project was to provide an accessible and user-friendly program for users to create individualized health and fitness through the integration of the Blockly API.
-However, upon revisions and discussions with Professor Kurz, we can shifted the end goal of this project.
-Now, the goal of this project is to provide an accessible and user-friendly program for users to look up nutritional information on their meals.
-We will use the Blockly API as the foundation for the program and implement a domain specific language that will provide users with a more customized experience.
-We plan to have users be able to enter information about their meals and then provide them with nutrional details.
+However, upon revisions and discussions with Professor Kurz, we have shifted the end goal of this project.
+Now, this project aims to provide an accessible and user-friendly program for users to look up nutritional information on their meals.
+We will use the Blockly API as the foundation for the program and implement a domain-specific language that will provide users with a more customized experience.
+We plan to have users be able to enter information about their meals and then provide them with nutritional details.

 The use of a block-based coding system aligns with our motivation for this project since it will allow the program to be extremely intuitive and user-friendly.
-Therefore, this health and nutrition system will not only be accessible but easy to understand and to master to those outside of the computer science world.
+Therefore, this health and nutrition system will not only be accessible but also easy to understand and master for those outside of the computer science world.
 The block-based format will also allow our team to give our users both flexibility and constraints.
-Users will be able to move blocks around and snap them together in differing combinations which gives the flexibility in the final outcome.
-However, we can also implement constraints on these combinations by only allowng certain blocks to fit into other blocks and so on.
-With this ability, our team will be able to force certain quality control restrictions on usres when creating their personalized plans.
+Users will be able to move blocks around and snap them together in differing combinations, which gives the flexibility in the final outcome.
+However, we can also implement constraints on these combinations by only allowing certain blocks to fit into other blocks and so on.
+With this ability, our team will be able to force certain quality control restrictions on users when creating their personalized scripts.

+## Future Additions
+We would like to expand the project in 2 different ways moving forward.
+The first is by adding blocks that use the log function of the API.
+This function would force users to get their own account with Nutritionix and would require them to find and paste their API credentials which may be difficult.
+These accounts are free, so there will be no price charged to the users. there is a surplus of log-based API calls that could be implemented, giving this project and extremely large amount of space to expand.
+Another area of the API that we would like to investigate is the calls that connect with your Apple watch or Fitbit.
+This would allow users to get the most out of their devices and provide a novel programming challenge.
+Another way that this project could be upgraded is on the server.
+Our current server works as a shell executing each call as the user writes their program, giving live feedback in the process.
+This feedback is then useful for the summing functions so that users can find how all their exercise and dieting are balanced out.
+We would also like to implement a parsing function that can collect all the outputs at once to return the full output at once as well.

+Here are the V2 endpoints referenced earlier:

+## Contributions

 ## Relating to Parsing, Interpretation, & Compilation:
 The project described above has a relation to parsin, interpretation and compilation alike.
 Below we provide a brief description as to how they are related and why they are important to the overall functionality of our project.